cu-mkp/research-teaching-companion/content/about.md

 The Making and Knowing Project created *Secrets of Craft and Nature* through a series of collaborative courses, workshops, and conferences that involved students, craft practitioners, artists, scholars of the humanities and social sciences, natural and computer scientists, and scholar-practitioners from the digital humanities.

-## Why and How the Research and Teaching Companion was Created
+## The Research and Teaching Companion
-The Research and Teaching Companion to the digital edition [*Secrets of Craft and Nature in Renaissance France*](https://edition640.makingandknowing.org/#/) contains resources&mdash;and we hope inspiration&mdash;for teachers, researchers, and makers who wish to integrate hands-on and digital components into their classes, research projects, and art practice.
+Once *Secrets of Craft and Nature* was completed, the Project turned to creating a suite of research and teaching resources aound the digital edition [*Secrets of Craft and Nature in Renaissance France*](https://edition640.makingandknowing.org/#/).
+The Research and Teaching Companion contains resources&mdash;and we hope inspiration&mdash;for teachers, researchers, and makers who wish to integrate hands-on and digital components into their classes, research projects, and art practice.
 Its resources are intended to be used flexibly, and we invite you to freely adapt from it and create your own resources to fit your particular needs.

+Like *Secrets of Craft and Nature*, the Companion was created through courses, workshops, and collaborative projects, as detailed below.

 ### Graduate Lab Seminar
 The graduate students in the course *Craft and Science: Making Objects in the Early Modern World*&mdash;taught 2014-18&mdash;conducted text-, object-, and laboratory-based research that resulted in the edition's approximately 130 [essays](https://edition640.makingandknowing.org/#/essays) which interpret, contextualize, and reconstruct the content of Ms. Fr.
 640. The Companion contains [Making and Knowing Syllabi]({{< ref "syllabi" >}}) for each of the eight versions of Craft and Science, focused each year on a different theme: Moldmaking and Metalworking; Colormaking (including dyes, pigments, artificial gems, coloring woods and metals, and varnish making); Practical Knowledge (including vernacular natural history, practical perspective, optics, mechanics, and medicine); Ephemeral Art; and Printmaking, Inscription, and Impression.
 We hope these syllabi will be a source of inspiration and provide a practical guide to the complexities of integrating seminar discussion and critical analysis with hands-on work in the laboratory or studio.